ultraio/docs-blockchain/downloads/docs.md

 -   **To**: Required, the recipient of the minted token.
 Input your account if you want to receive the minted uniq in your wallet.
 -   **Token configs**: Click `Add` to input the `Token factory ID`, `Amount`, and `Custom data`.
     -   **Token factory ID**: Required, the ID of the factory from which the uniqs will be minted.
 Use the ID of the uniq factory created in the previous guide.
-Refer to [How to create a Uniq Factory using the Ultra Toolkit](./how-to-create-uniq-factory-using-toolkit.md) for more information.
+Refer to [How to create a Uniq Factory using the Ultra Tool Kit](./how-to-create-uniq-factory-using-toolkit.md) for more information.
     -   **Amount**: Required, the number of uniqs to be minted.
 For the sake of this guide, we will mint `1` uniq.
     -   **Custom data**: Deprecated, leave blank.
 -   **Memo**: Required, enter a text memo for your transaction.
 For example, `Minting my first uniq`.